VexTheGr8/towny-ar/README.md

 Game Aspects:
--Social feature so users can share and play with other people -Worlds that users can build and view in AR
+- Social feature so users can share and play with other people
+- Worlds that users can build and view in AR
--Towns that would combine worlds so users can collaborate with others -Quests that will allow the user to go on adventures to collect items
+- Towns that would combine worlds so users can collaborate with others
+- Quests that will allow the user to go on adventures to collect items

 Other Features to implement:
 - QR code to launch worlds/quests on printable cards or shown on a user's phone